chef-boneyard/knife-acl/README.md

         knife actor map

-2. In the webUI, create a group that will hold read-only users.
+2. Create a group that will hold read-only users:

+        knife group create read-only

 3. For each user you wish to have read only access as defined by permissions given to the "read-only" group do the following: